How Anxiety Disrupts Sleep in Primary-Aged Children (and Why a Holistic Approach Matters)

 If you’re reading this and recognising your own child, you’re not imagining things and you’re certainly not alone.
 Many of the families I work with come to me after months (or even years) of broken nights, rising stress, and feeling unsure where to turn.
 If you’d like, you’re warmly invited to book a free, no-pressure discovery call where we can explore what might be driving your child’s sleep difficulties and whether personalised support could be helpful for your family.

-Why a holistic approach is essential
+Why a holistic approach matters for anxious children’s sleep

 Sleep challenges in anxious children are rarely isolated issues.
 A child who struggles to fall or stay asleep is often also navigating school pressures, social stressors, emotional overload, or difficulties with transitions.
 These experiences continually activate the body’s stress response, leaving the nervous system stuck in a heightened state of alertness.